Michael Tracey (journalist)

-Michael Tracey (born August 8, 1988) is an American political commentator.
+Michael Clifford Tracey (born August 8, 1988) is an American journalist and political commentator.

 Career

-Tracey has been a recurring guest on the Fox News show Tucker Carlson Tonight.

-Tracey joined The Young Turks in January 2017 but left the organization by mid-2018.

-In June 2017, congresswoman Maxine Waters walked away from an interview with Tracey and pushed aside his hand and microphone.
+In June 2017, Congresswoman Maxine Waters walked away from an interview with Tracey and pushed aside his hand and microphone.
 The incident was captured on video.
 Tracey said that Waters had "initiated unwarranted physical contact" and "shoved" him, but that it was "not a violent shove".

-In 2021, The Daily Dot described Tracey as an "independent journalist [who] is best known for his contrarian remarks on Twitter."
+Tracey was a recurring guest on the Fox News program Tucker Carlson Tonight.

+In 2024, Tracey has occasionally substituted as host for journalist and commentator Glenn Greenwald's web news show System Update.

 Political views

-Tracey supported Bernie Sanders in the 2016 Democratic primaries and advocated "conscious abstention" in the 2016 presidential election.
+Tracey supported Bernie Sanders in the 2016 Democratic primaries and advocated for "conscious abstention" in the 2016 presidential election.
 He has been highly critical of Bill and Hillary Clinton.
 In 2020, he supported Tulsi Gabbard's presidential campaign.

 Tracey has been critical of the Democratic Party and of allegations of collusion between Donald Trump and Russia.

 In 2019, Tracey criticized an article by Kevin Poulsen in The Daily Beast, which revealed the identity and criminal history of a man who had allegedly created a modified video of House Speaker Nancy Pelosi that made her appear drunk.

-In 2021, The Daily Dot reported that Tracey "has been referred to by some as a 'Left Heretic,' a term used for self-described liberals who oppose, among other things, what they deem to be 'identity politics'", and that "Tracey's writings in recent years have appeared largely in right-wing outlets."
+In 2021, The Daily Dot reported that Tracey "has been referred to by some as a 'Left Heretic,' a term used for self-described liberals who oppose, among other things, what they deem to be 'identity politics'".

-In April 2022, Tracey dismissed photo evidence of the Bucha massacre as "war propaganda" and questioned its authenticity.
+In April 2022, Tracey described photos of the Bucha massacre as "war propaganda" and questioned their authenticity.

+Prior to the 2024 presidential election (November 4th), Tracey published an article in his newsletter in which he wrote that he had not voted for a major party candidate since 2008, which was to remain unchanged for 2024.
+He also wrote that he does not find third parties credible.